Hayato Sumino

-Hayato Sumino (born 14 July 1995) is a Japanese pianist and composer known for his performances of music by Frédéric Chopin.
+Hayato Sumino (角野隼斗; born 14 July 1995) is a Japanese pianist and composer known for his performances of music by Frédéric Chopin.
 Born in Tokyo, he started playing the piano at age 3.
 He studied science and engineering at the University of Tokyo's Graduate School of Information Science and Technology, graduating in March 2020 with a master's degree and the President's Award.
 He also studied music information processing technology and artificial intelligence for six months at the French Institute for Research and Coordination in Acoustics/Music.

-In August 2018, he won the Grand Prix at the 42nd PTNA Piano Competition, a Japanese piano competition.
+In August 2018 he won the Grand Prix at the 42nd PTNA Piano Competition, a Japanese piano competition.
 In July 2019 he won third prize at the Lyon International Piano Competition.

 In 2021, Sumino participated in the XVIII International Chopin Piano Competition in Warsaw, in which he advanced to the third round (the semifinal).
 His live performance in the second round attracted 45,000 online viewers, setting a record for the competition.
-Before the competition, he had studied intensively online (due to the COVID-19 pandemic) with Jean-Marc Luisada.
+Before the competition, he had studied intensively online—due to the COVID-19 pandemic—with Jean-Marc Luisada.

-Sumino is scheduled to perform at the 28th Beijing Music Festival in 2025.
+Sumino also performed at the 28th Beijing Music Festival in October 2025.

-Sumino is also a YouTuber by the name of "Cateen", with over 1.4 million subscribers as of 2025.
+Sumino is also a YouTuber by the name of "Cateen", with over 1.5 million subscribers as of 12 January 2025.

+Sumino composed the soundtrack to "Firstline" (2024), a short film directed by China Sui and released by Toho Animation Studio as part of their "Gemnibus volume 1" anthology.

+He is also a member of the Japanese "city soul" band Penthouse, where he has been serving as its pianist since 2019.